Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption.md

 #### Configure the kernel and grub for encryption

 ```
-vim /etc/mkinitcpio.conf #Add the "encrypt" kernel hook into the mkinitcpio configuration for the encrytion.
+vim /etc/mkinitcpio.conf #Add the "encrypt" kernel hook into the mkinitcpio configuration for the encryption.
 ```

 > [...]